-Annex 8 Recent changes to scheme and processing fees 3

 Evidence requested and received 4

 Summary of the evidence 9

-Prelimina ry assessment 30
+Our assessment 30

-Annex A: Fee changes selected for the analysis 34
+Annex A: Fee changes selected for the analysis 35

-Note: The places in this document where confidential material has been redacted are marked with a [X]
+Note: The places in this document where confidential material has been redacted are marked with a [\gg].

-Annex 8

-Recent changes to scheme and processing fees
+Annex 8 Recent changes to scheme and processing fees

 - 8.1 This annex discusses our analysis of recent changes by Mastercard and Visa to their scheme and processing fees, and how we have taken into account the submissions parties sent to us in response to our June 2023 working paper, 'Recent changes to scheme and processing fees' (the Fee changes working paper), which presented our emerging views on the evidence in this annex.1 - 8.2 Looking at recent changes to scheme and processing fees and what considerations underpinned them can allow us to better understand what factors Visa and Mastercard take into account when setting their fees.
 This, together with evidence from other sources, can shed light on the competitive constraints Mastercard and Visa face when setting their fees. - 8.3 For this reason, in November 2022 we sent Mastercard and Visa formal information requests asking them to provide detailed information and internal documents on a selection of fee changes.
 Our aim was to cover the 20 fee changes implemented between 2017 and 2021 that were expected to have the largest revenue impact in the UK.
-Through separate formal information requests, we also asked acquirers and issuers to indicate the most significant fee changes that they had experienced in recent years and cross-checked the responses against the fee changes we selected for the analysis. - 8.4 Given the way we selected fee changes analysed in this annex, our analysis should not be interpreted as a characterisation of Mastercard's or Visa's decision-making process for all fee changes, but simply as an assessment of the features and underlying rationales of the largest fee changes implemented in the period 2017-21. - When examining changes to scheme and processing fees between 2017 to 2021, there are two contextual elements to consider: - In 2016 the requirement for a separation between the scheme and processing arms of a card scheme operator, mandated by the Interchange Fee Regulation, came into force.
-Some fee changes early in the period must be seen in this context. - In June 2016 Visa Inc. acquired Visa Europe, starting the transition of Visa Europe from a member-owned association to a commercial entity. - 8.6 The rest of the annex is divided in three sections: - Evidence requested and received: what information we requested, the type of documents we received, and how this affected the scope of our analysis.
+Through separate formal information requests, we also asked acquirers and issuers to indicate the most significant fee changes that they had experienced in recent years and cross-checked the responses against the fee changes we selected for the analysis. - 8.4 Given the way we selected fee changes analysed in this annex, our analysis should not be interpreted as a characterisation of Mastercard's or Visa's decision-making process for all fee changes, but simply as an assessment of the features and underlying rationales of the largest fee changes implemented in the period 2017-21. - 8.5 When examining changes to scheme and processing fees between 2017 to 2021, there are two contextual elements to consider: - In 2016 the requirement for a separation between the scheme and processing arms of a card scheme operator, mandated by the Interchange Fee Regulation, came into force.
+Some fee changes early in the period must be seen in this context. - In June 2016 Visa Inc. acquired Visa Europe, starting the transition of Visa Europe from a member-owned association to a commercial entity.